lsobremonte/lsobremonte.github.io/_posts/2024-07-08-chatGPT-prompts.md

 <summary>Note Taking Prompts</summary>

 <p><b>Summarize Notes</b><br>
-Summarize this and re-write on one sentence:  `(Paste Text here )`<br>
+Summarize this and re-write on one sentence:  `(Paste Text here )`

 <p><b>Expand on Notes</b><br>
-Expand on these notes: `(Paste Text here )`<br>
+Expand on these notes: `(Paste Text here )`

 <p><b>Summarize a Book</b><br>
-Give me the main points of the book `(Book Title)` ?<br>
+Give me the main points of the book `(Book Title)` ?

 <p><b>Summarize Text</b><br>
 Summarize the following in **300 characters or less**.
 Then list 3 use cases or practical examples.
-Briefly describe alternatives, benefits and trade-offs.<br>
+Briefly describe alternatives, benefits and trade-offs.

 <p><b>Q&A After uploading PDF</b><br>
 Ask me 5 questions that will improve the response you will be giving me I’ll share an article below .
-How does the information in this article apply to an azure cloud architect  ?<br>
+How does the information in this article apply to an azure cloud architect  ?

 Assuming the role of a senior azure architect with 20+ experience for the rest of the conversation.
-I’d like to engage in a Q&A session where you’ll provide insights, analysis, and answers based on the uploaded report in PDF.<br>
+I’d like to engage in a Q&A session where you’ll provide insights, analysis, and answers based on the uploaded report in PDF.

 </details>